vatesfr/xen-orchestra/@vates/disposable/USAGE.md

 ### `debounceResource(disposable, delay)`

-Creates a new disposable with the same value but with a delayed disposer.
+Creates a new disposable with the same value and with a delayed disposer.

 On calling this disposer, the source disposable will be disposed when the `delay` is passed.